kadyb/rgugik/paper/paper.md

 Until July 31, 2020, spatial data acquisition was time-consuming, required filling-in forms, and paying a fee.
 However, the recent amendment of the Geodetic and Cartographic Law in Poland in mid-2020 made all of the current and future spatial datasets publicly available.

-Poland's spatial data is released on a dedicated website, [Geoportal](https://mapy.geoportal.gov.pl), which allows to browse and download it.
+Poland's spatial data is released on a dedicated website, [Geoportal](https://mapy.geoportal.gov.pl), which allows it to be browsed and download it.
 The Geoportal is one of the most popular government websites in the country, currently ranked 3rd with 5.5 million unique visits in 2020^[https://widok.gov.pl/statistics/].
 Although the data is related to Poland's area only, visits from other countries can also be noted (e.g., Germany with 52,000, Great Britain with 40,000, and United States with 15,000 unique visits this year)^[https://widok.gov.pl/statistics/geoportal-krajowy/].
 In the first month after the change of law, 69 TB of data was downloaded^[http://www.gugik.gov.pl/aktualnosci/2021/03.09.2020-sierpniowe-statystyki-pobierania-uwolnionych-danych-przestrzennych], and by the end of October, this value grew to over 240 TB^[http://www.gugik.gov.pl/aktualnosci/03.11.2020-statystyka-pobierania-danych-w-pazdzierniku].